piskunovim/useMemoReducer/README.md

 - 🔧 **Debugging with Redux DevTools**: Gain insights into the state flow by integrating `useMemoReducer`with Redux DevTools.
 Simply assign meaningful names to your connections, and delve into state transitions, actions, and timelines, all at your fingertips.

 Harness the full potential of `useMemoReducer` to build scalable, efficient, and maintainable React applications.
+[Comparison with Redux and useReducer](https://github.com/piskunovim/useMemoReducer#-benchmark-results).

 ## Installation